Dakar Rally: Mitsubishi in the ascendancy

 The 1997 rally ran exclusively in Africa for the first time, with the route running from Dakar to Agadez, Niger and back to Dakar.
 Citroën's withdrawal due to a rule change paved the way for Mitsubishi to take a fourth victory.
 Japan's Kenjiro Shinozuka became the first non-European to win the event.
 Peterhansel equalled Neveu's record of five motorcycle category wins in 1997, before going one better in 1998, when the event returned to its traditional Paris-Dakar route.
-1998, Dakar veteran Jean-Pierre Fontenay posted another win for Mitsubishi in the car class.
+That year, Dakar veteran Jean-Pierre Fontenay posted another win for Mitsubishi in the car class.

-1999 started in Granada and a maiden success for erstwhile Formula One and sports car driver Jean-Louis Schlesser, who had been constructing his own buggies since 1992.
+1999 started in Granada and was a maiden success for former Formula One and sports car driver Jean-Louis Schlesser, who had been constructing his own buggies since 1992.
 With the help of Renault backing, Schlesser overcame the works Mitsubishi and Nissan crews to win, whilst Peterhansel's decision to switch to the car category allowed Richard Sainct to take BMW's first title in the bikes category since 1985.
 Schlesser and Sainct both successfully defended their titles in 2000, traversing the route from Dakar to the Egyptian capital of Cairo.

 2001 was the final time that the rally used the familiar Paris-Dakar route, and was notable for Mitsubishi's Jutta Kleinschmidt, as she was the first woman to win the rally – albeit only after Schlesser was penalised one hour for unsportsmanlike conduct.
 Fabrizio Meoni took the first Dakar win for Austrian manufacturer KTM, beginning a winning streak that lasted through 2019.
 The 2002 began in the French town of Arras and long-time Dakar participant Hiroshi Masuoka won the event for Mitsubishi (Masouka had led for much of the previous year's rally.)
 The 2003 rally featured an unorthodox route from Marseille to Sharm El Sheikh.
 Masuoka defend his title after teammate and long-time leader Peterhansel was plagued by mechanical problems in the penultimate stage.
 Sainct meanwhile took honours in the motorcycle category, the third title for both him and KTM.